 If you’re injured at work, you may be entitled to compensation for medical bills and lost wages.
 However, the amount of compensation that you receive may depend on the steps that you take (or don’t take) immediately after getting hurt.

-Let’s take a look at what you shouldn’t do after experiencing an injury on the job.
-Following these simple tips will help expedite treatment of your injury and more importantly, ensure that your rights are protected.
+Let’s take a look at what not to do while on workers’ comp or while waiting to receive workers’ comp benefits.
+Following these simple tips will help expedite the treatment of your injury and ensure your rights to compensation are protected.

 Mistake #1: Signing anything before consulting your lawyer.

-After a workplace accident, your employer may be just as worried about how much your injury will cost the company as it does about your recovery.
+After a workplace accident, your employer may be just as worried about how much your injury will cost the company as they are about your recovery.
 The insurance company representing your employer will also want to do whatever it can to pay as little as possible.

 Therefore, you may be asked to sign a settlement agreement or a document limiting the exposure that your employer or its insurance provider may face.
 It’s never a good idea to sign anything without having your attorney review it first.
 Doing so could limit your rights to obtain a financial award or file a lawsuit at any point in the future.